FriendsOfSymfony/FOSRestBundle/Resources/doc/1-setting_up_the_bundle.md

 **Note:**

-> This bundle recommends using [JMSSerializerBundle](https://github.com/schmittjoh/JMSSerializerBundle).
+> This bundle recommends using [JMSSerializer](https://github.com/schmittjoh/serializer) which is
+> integrated into Symfony2 via [JMSSerializerBundle](https://github.com/schmittjoh/JMSSerializerBundle).
 > Please follow the instructions of the bundle to add it to your composer.json and how to set it up.
-> If you do not add a dependency to JMSSerializerBundle you will need to manually setup an alternative service and configure the Bundle to use it via the ``service`` section in the app config
+> If you do not add a dependency to JMSSerializerBundle, you will need to manually setup an alternative
+> service and configure the Bundle to use it via the ``service`` section in the app config

 Ultimately, the FOSRestBundle files should be downloaded to the `vendor/bundles/FOS/RestBundle` directory.